-- If you don’t want to harvest your own membranes (we don’t blame you), supplement with a multi collagen protein (like ours!)
-Our premium grade supplement contains collagen from egg shell membrane.
+- If you don’t want to harvest your own membranes (we don’t blame you), buy a multi collagen protein supplement (like ours!) that contains collagen from egg shell membrane.

 So, throw away the breakfast cereal, bagel, muffin, oatmeal, and/or 8oz glass of OJ and fry up 6 eggs in butter (or leftover bacon grease, yum).
 That is the real breakfast of champs.
 Sorry Wheaties.
 Actually, no, we’re not sorry.
 Deal with it.

 Yes, our product is food.
 Though it didn’t officially make the list, it needs to be noted.

 I wish our unflavored multi collagen powder (and chocolate, vanilla, and strawberry lemonade) wasn’t considered a supplement, but alas the FDA forces us to be a supplement.
 And that’s fine, I guess our product is a ‘manufactured’ version of food compared to dry-aged ribeye.

 Our product is made the same exact way bone broth is made — hot water, bones, and time.
 But, then our product is dehydrated and made into a powder (which means we are a supplement and not technically food).

 However, collagen is food and our supplement is nothing but collagen made from the highest quality sources we can find.
 No fillers, no additives, nothing fake.
 Just real collagen from real animals with real collagen benefits!